 Over a period of 20 months, the universe conspired in the most beautiful way and enabled us to sell everything, make the basic arrangements and set sail.

-Travel Hippi – the go-to resource for retiring abroad
+Travel Hippi – the go-to resource for retiring in Spanish America

 “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma – which is living with the results of other people’s thinking.
 Don’t let the noise of others’ opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary” – Steve Jobs

 I would love to have your thoughts.
 Comments and suggestions are most welcome.